MohamedLouttHB/streamlit_hack_connection/README.md

 # Streamlit-Kaggle Connection

 This project is a part of my streamlit connection hackathon participation, that use st.experimental_connection in order to connect to a kaggle datasets via kaggle api.
+You can search , view and download any dataset from kaggle.

 ![Logo](https://i.postimg.cc/PfVwHZ2Z/kaggle-streamlit-header.png)